-Ozone = Exhaust + Sunlight
+Ozone Pollution = Exhaust + Sunlight

-Ozone levels tend to peak during the summer, because two of the the important ingredients – heat and sunlight – are more common in the summer.
-When sunlight hits pollutants emitted by cars, other vehicles and power plants, it reacts to form ozone.Ozone levels peak in the hottest, sunniest part of the day.
+Ozone tends to peak during the summer because two important ingredients – heat and sunlight – are more common in the summer.
+When sunlight hits pollutants from cars, other vehicles, and power plants, it reacts to form ozone.Ozone typically peaks in the hottest, sunniest part of the day.
 In most places, that’s around noon or early afternoon.
 For example, in Rio de Janeiro, Brazil, ozone peaks at 2:30pm.

 The health effects of ozone can be pretty serious.
-Ozone causes coughing, asthma, and long-term damage that increase the chance of heart attacks and cancer.
+Ozone causes coughing, asthma, and long-term damage that increases the chance of heart attacks and cancer.
 What’s more, on sunny and warm days, we often spend more time outside, which means we’re more exposed to more ozone in the air.

 The World Health Organization’s limit for ozone is 100μg/m³.
-Beijing’s ozone levels often surpass that limit, such as the day before this article was written, when levels reached 1.4 times the WHO ozone limit.Two apps give easy access to local ozone data.
+Beijing’s ozone often surpasses that limit, such as the day before this article was written, when levels reached 1.4 times the WHO ozone limit.Two apps give easy access to local ozone data.
 The AirVisual App and Blue (Weilan) Map App both report ozone readings.

 Is Ozone a Problem Indoors?

 Since the source of most ozone is from vehicles and power plants, most ozone comes from outdoors, not indoors.
 What’s more, fortunately, ozone is highly unstable.
-When ozone comes into contact with indoor surfaces, it gets removed from the air.In homes that have air conditioning and windows closed have indoor ozone levels that are typically less than 10% of outdoor levels.
+When ozone comes into contact with indoor surfaces, it gets removed from the air.In homes that have air conditioning and windows closed, studies have found that ozone is typically less than 10% of outdoor ozone levels.
 But if you have a central air system that brings in outdoor air, ozone levels will be higher.
-With the doors and windows open, studies have found indoor ozone is about 50% to 75% of outdoor levels.
+And if the doors and windows open, studies have found indoor ozone is about 50% to 75% of outdoor levels.